 - Environmentally Sensitive Areas (Goal NE1)

 - Forests, Greenways, and Priority Agriculture Preservation Areas (Goals NE2 and NE3)

 - Water Resources (Goals NE4 and NE5)

+- Sustainable Communities (Goal NE6)

-Equity in the Natural Environment
+Equity in Natural Environment

 Across Anne Arundel County, community members have expressed support for protecting trees and water quality.
 The presence of trees and quality of water varies across the County.
 Analysis of tree cover demonstrates the relative lack of trees in North County, which studies have shown contributes to poor air quality, poor water quality, and "heat islands" in the summer.
 Similarly, studies show that the tidal portions of the Patapsco River and its watershed in North County are the most degraded in the County.
 The large majority of the subwatersheds ranked as highest priority for restoration are in North County and around Parole.
 Much of these areas were developed prior to modern environmental regulations that require measures to protect trees and water quality.
-Redevelopment and restoration projects both have the potential to improve environmental conditions for residents in these areas.
-Areas with the most degraded environmental conditions have lower median incomes and disproportionately higher concentrations of minorities than the rest of the County.
+Redevelopment and restoration projects both have the potential to improve environmental conditions in these areas.

-Sustainable Communities (Goal NE6) Photo Credit: Chesapeake Bay Program
+Photo Credit: Chesapeake Bay Program

 - · After decades of focused restoration efforts, the health of the Chesapeake Bay continues to struggle.
-The 2020 State of the Bay report gives an overall grade of D+. - The County lost approximately 2,496 acres of tree canopy between 2013 and 2017. - Pressure to develop in rural areas of the County combined with substantial market and regulatory obstacles to redevelopment in urban areas threatens the economic viability and character of both rural and urban areas. - Agricultural impacts to water quality.
+The 2018 State of the Bay report gives an overall grade of D+. - The County lost 2,775 acres of trees between 2010 and 2017. - Pressure to develop in rural areas of the County continues to threaten the character of the area and viability of the agricultural economy.

-- · The County Council strengthened the Forest Conservation Ordinance in 2019 to reduce loss of trees from development. - · Continue to implement stream and wetland restoration projects and repair and retrofit existing stormwater management facilities. - Increase amount of agricultural land protected currently over 13,900 acres. - · Design and construct infrastructure to be resilient to impacts of climate change. - · Improved agricultural management of soil and water quality.
+- · The County Council strengthened the Forest Conservation Ordinance in 2019 to reduce loss of trees from development. - · Continue to implement stream and wetland restoration projects and repair and retrofit existing stormwater management facilities. - · Increase amount of agricultural land protected currently over 13,900 acres. - · Design and construct infrastructure to be resilient to impacts of climate change.